 Lokesh Ningegowda, MD, is an Staff physician in the Departments of Pain Management , Anesthesiology Institute, located on the main campus of Cleveland Clinic.
 He was appointed in 2006.
 Dr. Ningegowda completed his fellowship at Cleveland Clinic.
 His specialty interests include interventional pain management for back and neck pain,spinal stenosis, spinal cord stimulation, neuropathic pain, Complex Regional Pain Syndrome (CRPS).

-He received his Medical degree from Mysore University Faculty of Medicine in Karnataka, India and Postgraduate training at PGIMER, Changigarh, India.
+He received his Medical degree from Mysore University Faculty of Medicine in Karnataka, India and Postgraduate training at PGIMER, Chandigarh, India.

-He completed his Anesthesia residency training and Pain Medicine Fellowship training at Clevland Clinic, Cleveland , OH
+He completed his Anesthesia residency training and Pain Medicine Fellowship training at Cleveland Clinic, Cleveland , OH

 Practices at Cleveland Clinic Main Campus, Twinsburg FHSC, Marymount hospital and Southpointe Hospital